arezaii/pf_build_scripts/README.md

 ### Environment Vars

 In almost all cases, you will need to point cmake to specific libraries or headers for your system.
-The build script does this using environt vars.
+The build script does this using environment vars.
 Here are the ones you should set:

 * PARFLOW_DIR - the base directory for ParFlow - often parflow_dir/install

-###Update PATH-
+### Update PATH

 It is important to update the PATH variable to include the OpenMPI installation.